DataObjects-NET/dataobjects-net/Extensions/Xtensive.Orm.Security/NugetContent/ReadMe.md

   domainConfiguration.ExtensionConfigurations.Set(securityConfiguration);
 ```

-or to extension method
+Extension usage will look like

 ```csharp
   domainConfiguration.ConfigureSecurityExtension(configuration);
 ```

-**Example #4** Configure using Microsoft.Extensions.Configuration API.
+**Example #3** Configure using Microsoft.Extensions.Configuration API.

 This API allows to have configurations in various forms including JSON and XML formats.
 Loading of such files may differ depending on .NET version, check Microsoft manuals for instructions.